Henry Hathaway: Later career

 Hathaway was one of three directors on the Cinerama Western How the West Was Won (1962), and directed the bulk of the film, including the river, prairie and train robbery sequences.
 He was meant to direct Wayne in McLintock! in 1963, but the producers would not meet his salary.

 He visited Spain to work with Wayne again on Circus World (1964), on which Wayne asked Hathaway to cast John Smith in the role of Steve McCabe.
 From 1959 to 1963, Smith had played rancher Slim Sherman on NBC-TV's Laramie.
 An Internet biography of Smith claims that Hathaway developed an intense dislike for the actor and stopped him from landing choice roles thereafter in Hollywood.

 Circus World was a box office disappointment, but Wayne and Hathaway's next movie together, The Sons of Katie Elder (1965), was a hit.
 So too was Nevada Smith (1966), a Western starring Steve McQueen with a story extrapolated from a brief section of Harold Robbins' novel The Carpetbaggers.

 Hathaway went to Africa to make The Last Safari (1967), then directed the Western 5 Card Stud (1968) with Dean Martin and Robert Mitchum.
 It was a mild success, but True Grit (1969), produced by Hal B. Wallis, was a box office success and won John Wayne a Best Actor Oscar.

-He stepped in for George Seaton to direct some winter outdoor scenes for the all-star disaster film Airport (1970), featuring Burt Lancaster and Dean Martin.
-Hathaway did it as a favor for Seaton, for no payment.
+He stepped in for an ill George Seaton to direct some winter outdoor scenes for the all-star disaster film Airport (1970), featuring Burt Lancaster and Dean Martin.
+Hathaway did it as a favor for Seaton, for no payment or screen credit.

-In 1971, he made a war movie with Richard Burton, Raid on Rommel, and then another Western for Wallis, Shoot Out.
-Hathaway's 65th and final film was Hangup (1974), a blaxploitation movie.
-He turned down the True Grit sequel Rooster Cogburn (1975) as he did not like the script.
+In 1971, he made a low-budget war movie with Richard Burton, Raid on Rommel (originally shot for TV but then released theatres), and then another Western for Wallis, Shoot Out.
+Hathaway's 65th and final film was Hangup (1974), a blaxploitation film starring William Elliott.
+He turned down the True Grit sequel Rooster Cogburn (1975), as he did not like the script.

+Personal life

+Hathaway married silent film actress Elvira Weil in 1919, they divorced in 1931.
+He re-married, to Blanche "Skip" Gonzales, the following year.
+They had one child.